XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/ledger-methods/ledger_entry.md

 * `unknownOption` - The fields provided in the request did not match any of the expected request formats.

 ## Api Version 2
-* - When one or more fields specified incorrectly or missing, it will result in an invalidParams error
+* When one or more fields specified incorrectly or missing, it will result in an invalidParams error

-Older Api versions can be used.
-Documented [here][api-version-history]
+Older [API versions][api-version-history] can be used.

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}